chadi-kazan/trading_system/project_plan.md

 - [x] Added CLI task to refresh Russell 2000 constituents from an external feed.

 ## Next Actions
-1. Automate the refresh of fundamentals caches (scheduled universe scans + validation).
+1. Monitor the first scheduled fundamentals run and review validation logs for anomalies.
-2. Add rate-limit aware retries and logging for Alpha Vantage requests.
+2. Add optional email summaries after scheduled fundamentals refresh cycles.
-3. Document scheduling examples (cron/Task Scheduler) for the new refresh commands.
+3. Extend integration coverage for the scheduler CLI (multi-iteration and failure cases).

 ## Ongoing Governance
 - [ ] Update this plan after each completed task/sub-task with notes and new discoveries.
-(Last refreshed 2025-09-24)
+(Last refreshed 2025-10-04)
 - [ ] Maintain logging, error handling, and documentation parity with implemented features.
 (Docs refresh pending for new backtest pipeline)
 - [ ] Integrate broader candidate feed (e.g., Russell 2000 constituents) for richer universe seeds.